myshares/myshares/README.txt

 -----------------------------------------------------------------------------
-MyShare is a cryptocurrency based on PoS (Proof Of Stake) algorithm.
+MyShares is a cryptocurrency based on PoS (Proof Of Stake) algorithm.

-MyShare aimed to free user from expensive FEE for all transaction as low as 0.1 MYS.
+MyShares aimed to free user from expensive FEE for all transaction as low as 0.1 MYS.

 What is PoS?
 https://youtu.be/NqgzF63yNcU
 https://blockgeeks.com/guides/proof-of-work-vs-proof-of-stake/

-The different algorithms used allow MyShare users to mine with exponentially less computing power.
-MyShare uses Proof of Stake (PoS), a concept initially pioneered by Peercoin, rather than Proof of Work, used by Bitcoin and other coins.
+The different algorithms used allow MyShares users to mine with exponentially less computing power.
+MyShares uses Proof of Stake (PoS), a concept initially pioneered by Peercoin, rather than Proof of Work, used by Bitcoin and other coins.

-MyShare VS NXT
+MyShares VS NXT
-All transaction FEE in MyShare is : 0.1 MYS
+All transaction FEE in MyShares is : 0.1 MYS
-All transaction FEE in NXT        : 1 NXT (More expensive compare to MyShare)
+All transaction FEE in NXT        : 1 NXT (More expensive compare to MyShares)

-Asset Issuance FEE in MyShare is : 300 MYS
+Asset Issuance FEE in MyShares is : 300 MYS
-Asset Issuance FEE in NXT is     : 1000 NXT (More expensive compare to MyShare)
+Asset Issuance FEE in NXT is     : 1000 NXT (More expensive compare to MyShares)

 The first asset issuance is ARAGON with asset id: 17014571236887534914

-Total MyShare coin supply : 2000000000 MYS
+Total MyShares coin supply : 2000000000 MYS
 Total NXT coin supply     : 1000000000 NXT

 Minimal Forging :
 NXT : 1000 NXT (effective balance)
-MyShare : 1 MYS (effective balance)
+MyShares : 1 MYS (effective balance)

 Complete transaction validation is 24hours to get effective balance for doing forging.
 In order to do forging you need a public IP and set it up at nxt.myAddress config at conf/nxt-default.properties.